sunbearc22/InstallVulkanSDK/README.md

 _Note: This bash scipt will install LunarG Vulkan SDK, as well as builds it's examples, samples and tools, and also performs via.
       The entire building process can take a bit of time so you need to have some patience.
 2 to 3 minutes on my system.
       It can take longer when internet download speed and/or CPU speed slows._

+## Runtime Environment Settings
+### During Installation:
+Three new environment variables `VULKAN_SDK`, `LD_LIBRARY_PATH`, `VK_LAYER_PATH` will be created to your environment.
+These are described in LunarG VulkanSDK documentation.

+**Note: `VULKAN_SDK` will be appended to your `PATH` environment each time you run this script.
+In the event you run this script multiple time, there will be multiple `VULKAN_SDK` paths added to your environment.
+I have not included an alogorithm to avoid this situation.
+You have to use Linux `export` command to manage `PATH`.**